brikis98/yevgeniy-brikman-homepage/_posts/2022-12-03-the-making-of-a-manager.md

 ## 1. The job of a manager

-"Your job, as a manager, is to _get better outcomes from a group of people working together._"
+> Your job, as a manager, is to _get better outcomes from a group of people working together._

 ## 2. The tasks of a manager